Top of main content

 4. Phone banking

 You can check your balance and last transactions using HSBC’s 24-hour phone banking services.
-You’ll need to enter your account number, credit card number or phone banking number when prompted.
+You’ll need to enter your account number or phone banking number when prompted.

 Contact us